HorridModz/Flow.Launcher.Plugin.Add2Path/Readme.md

 > `HKLM\SYSTEM\CurrentControlSet\Control\Session Manager\Environment\Path` for the system path.
 > Add2Path's Backups are written under the same keys, with the entry names `PathBackup` / `PathBackupManual`.
 >
-> These values are stored in these locations they are logical places, but the registry keys shouldn't accessed by anything besides
+> These registry keys are stored in these locations because they are logical places, but they shouldn't be accessed by anything other than Add2Path.
-> Add2Path.

 ## New in Version 2.0